 Minimal, sustainable, and budget friendly gifts

 Today I was reflecting on my last posts and I realised that I only talked about receiving gifts.
 Of course, I’m not that self-centred and only think of what people can give my family.
 So, today’s post is about gifts I’m planning to give.
-Or in other words, gift ideas coming from a minimalist. […]
+Or in other words, gift ideas coming from a minimalist.
+Handmade […]

 Hair care 2.0 – washing my hair with rye flour